Relocating to Thailand offers families a wide range of international education options, from large,...

 Commute Considerations

-For families living in Singapore and schooling in JB, the commute is a major factor.
-Border crossings at the Causeway and Second Link can cause delays during peak hours.
+For families living in Singapore but schooling in JB, commute times are a major factor.
+Border crossings via the Causeway or Second Link can vary by time of day.

 Curriculum and Academic Focus